backdrop-contrib/views_b_grid/README.md

 Views B Grid
 ------------------------

-Display Views content in a responsive grid by proving capability to use the Bootstrap 4-style CSS classes included in Backdrop.
+Provides ability to put Views content in responsive columns that matches the grid columns in Backdrop core.

 INTRODUCTION
 ------------